 Set a time frame to review progress so that everyone knows what they are working towards.
 Depending on the circumstances, you might want to schedule a few informal check-ins, leading up to a more formal review.

-For more information about Cezanne OnDemand, click here.
+For more information about Cezanne HR, click here.